lsst-dm/dm_dev_guide/coding/python_testing.rst

 -------------------

 In some cases the test to be executed is a shell script or a compiled binary executable.
-In order for the test running environment to be aware of these tests a Python test file must be present that can be run by `pytest`_ to executes these tests in the :mod:`unittest` environment.
+In order for the test running environment to be aware of these tests, a Python test file must be present that can be run by `pytest`_.
 If none of the tests require special arguments and all the files with the executable bit set are to be run, this can be achieved by copying the file :file:`$UTILS_DIR/tests/testExecutables.py` to the relevant :file:`tests` directory.
 The file is reproduced here: